Quantum Bit Threads and the Entropohedron: The entropohedron

-Let ${X}$ be a finite set and $2^{X}$ its power set (the set of all subsets of ${X}$).
-We will use $x,y,\ldots$ to represent elements of ${X}$ and $A,B,\ldots$ to represent elements of $2^{X}$.
+Everywhere in this section, $X$ will denote a finite set and $2^{X}$ its power set (the set of all subsets of ${X}$).
+We will use $x,y,\ldots$ to represent elements of ${X}$ and $A,B,\ldots$ to represent subsets of $X$.
 We denote by $\R^{X}$ the $|{X}|$-dimensional real vector space with basis vectors labelled by elements of ${X}$.

 \begin{definition} An \emph{entropy function}\footnote{$S$ is also sometimes called an \emph{entropy vector}, as it may be considered a vector in $\R^{2^{X}\setminus\{\emptyset\}}$, where we remove the empty set from the basis since we require $S(\emptyset)=0$.}$^,$\footnote{The strong subadditivity condition \eqref{props3} is also called submodularity.
 In the literature on submodular functions, in particular in defining the symmetric submodular polytope, the condition \eqref{props1} is also usually imposed, along with monotonicity, $S(AB)\ge S(A)$ \cite{bach2013learning}.
-Monotonicity is obeyed by the entropies of classical probability distributions; however, for quantum states it is replaced by the weak monotonicity condition \eqref{props4}.} for ${X}$ is a function $S:2^{X}\to[0,\infty)$, satisfying the following conditions:
+Monotonicity is obeyed by the entropies of classical probability distributions; however, for quantum states it is replaced by the weak monotonicity condition \eqref{props4}.} for ${X}$ is a function $S:2^{X}\to[0,\infty)$, satisfying the following conditions:\footnote{Note that \eqref{props4}, applied to the case $B=A$, together with \eqref{props1}, implies $S(A)\ge0$.}